 - 1. Explain in simple words the working principles and basic building blocks of a different types of radar system; - 2.
 Model radar systems using appropriate mathematical techniques, including probability distributions, link power budgets, effects of clutter; - 3.
-Have a top level understanding of important parameters relating to subsystems (antennas, amplifiers, transmitters, targets) to be able to design a radar system. - 4.
+The role of simulators; the three ways: mathematics, measurements, simulations. - 4.
+Have a top level understanding of important parameters relating to subsystems (antennas, amplifiers, transmitters, targets) to be able to design a radar system. - 5.
 Formulate an approach to improve the performance of a system.